DoctorMcKay/node-steam-user/README.md

 - `appid` - The AppID of the app for which you'd like the current player/user count (use `0` to get current logged-in Steam user count)
 - `callback` - Called when the requested data is available
 	- `err` - An `Error` object on failure, or `null` on success
-	- `players` - How many Steam users are currently playing/using the app
+	- `playerCount` - How many Steam users are currently playing/using the app

 Requests a count of how many Steam users are currently playing/using an app.